rockstor/rockstor-doc/interface/system/update_channels.rst

 See the `SPDX License List <https://spdx.org/licenses/>`_ for details on the above assertions.

-As such Rockstor the package is fully Open Source, there is no contributor agreement, and everyone is encouraged to help in what ever way they can.
+As such, Rockstor the package is fully Open Source; there is no contributor agreement, and everyone is encouraged to help in what ever way they can.
 It is very much developed in the open with key decisions made by the community and their interaction with Rockstor contributors and maintainers.